OpenSilver/OpenSilver.Documentation/documentation/3rd-party-libraries/ria-services.md

 Refer to the "Example" section above for downloadable source code.

-## A step-by-step guide to migrate Silverlight and OpenSilver projects from WCF RIA to OpenRIA Services
+## <a name="Migrate-from-WCF-RIA-to-Open-RIA"></a>A step-by-step guide to migrate Silverlight and OpenSilver projects from WCF RIA to OpenRIA Services

 In [this](https://doc.opensilver.net/documentation/migrate-from-silverlight/example.html) example it is shown how to migrate **Silverlight** application to **OpenSilver**.\
 If the project uses **WCF RIA** services then the beginning steps are the same but then compilation errors are expected.